vedsathwik275/dl-project/README.md

 | Ensemble           | 0.759          |

 The Advanced MLP model achieved the best performance in ranking players according to MVP voting patterns.

-## Technical Documentation

-Please see the `docs/` directory for comprehensive technical documentation on all aspects of the project:
-- Problem definition and goals
-- Data preprocessing methodology
-- Feature engineering and selection
-- Detailed model architectures
-- Training procedures
-- Evaluation metrics
-- Results analysis

 ## Team Members